Pupil Premium at Desford Primary School

 Pupils in receipt of Pupil Premium have their individual needs identified through careful assessment.
 These are recorded in each child's Pupil Premium Individual Education Plan (PPIEP) and reviewed regularly.

 A substantial majority of the budget provides a specialist, qualified and experienced teacher for three days a week to work 1-1 and in small groups exclusively with Pupil Premium children throughout the school.
+Additionally, an experienced and suitably trained Teaching Assistant works with Pupil Premium children in small groups/1-1 under the supervision of the Pupil Premium Teacher for four afternoons a week.

 A smaller proportion of the budget is used to enable each class to have a Teaching Assistant during all Maths and Literacy lessons supporting both Pupil Premium and non-Pupil Premium children to achieve the best possible outcomes.